-The ice thickness probe is factory-set to maintain the ice bridge thickness at 1/8 in.
-(3 mm).
+After a harvest cycle, inspect the ice cubes in the ice storage bin.
+The ice thickness probe is factory-set to maintain the ice bridge thickness at 1/8" (3 mm).

-NOTE: Make sure the water curtain/splash shields are in place when performing this check.
+Make sure the water curtain or splash shield is in place when performing this check.
 It prevents water from splashing out of the water trough.
-Remove the curtain to make an adjustment, then replace immediately after the adjustment is made.

 - 1. Inspect the bridge connecting the cubes.
-It should be about 1/8 in.
-(3 mm) thick. - If adjustment is necessary, turn the ice thickness probe adjustment screw clockwise to increase bridge thickness or counterclockwise to decrease bridge thickness.
-Set a 9/32" gap between the ice thickness probe and evaporator as a starting point.
-Then adjust to achieve 1/8" ice thickness. - 3.
-Make sure the ice thickness probe wire and the bracket do not restrict movement of the probe.
+It should be about 1/8" (3 mm) thick. - If adjustment is necessary, turn the ice thickness probe adjustment screw clockwise to increase bridge thickness, counterclockwise to decrease bridge thickness.
+As a starting point place a 9/32" (7 mm) drill bit between the ice thickness probe and the evaporator.
+Make final adjustments to achieve a 1/8" (3 mm) thick bridge.